sebischair/cc-annotator-dev-tools/README.md

 # cc-annotator
-Clean code annotator is an Atom package providing UI for CleanCode annotation backend service
+Clean code annotator (cc-annotator) is an Atom package providing UI for CleanCode backend service